She’s also the person who helped me set up my very first blog. Our Baby Name of the Day is Sally.

 That leads us to more fictional bearers of the name:

-- Most recently, there’s little-girl-lost Sally Draper on Mad Men.
+- Most recently, there’s the little-girl-lost turned teenaged rebel on Mad Men.

 And we can’t forget musical nods, including:

 - Gracie Field’s “Sally,” used for her 1931 film debut Sally in Our Alley.